Wahyu213/docs/content/packages/working-with-a-github-packages-registry/working-with-the-docker-registry.md

 {% endif %}

-You can publish a new Docker image for the first time and name it `monalisa`.
+You can publish a new Docker image for the first time and name it `nino nakano`.

 {% ifversion fpt %}
 ```shell